bahrmichael/bahrmichael.github.io/_posts/2022-02-07-org-formation.md

 There are some pitfalls around not being able to integrate existing accounts into the new organization, that I don't want to trouble you with.
 I don't think I fully understand them either.
 You can still try, but I suggest you take the easy route with an account that doesn't have an AWS organization yet.

-Quick side step: To speed things up later, go to the Cost Explorer and click on "Launch Cost Explorer".
+*Side note: To speed things up later, go to the Cost Explorer and click on "Launch Cost Explorer".
-By the time we get to the Budget Alerts, the cost explorer may be ready for you.
+By the time we get to the Budget Alerts, the cost explorer may be ready for you.*

 ### 4.3 Install the OrgFormation CLI on your local machine

 To initialize a pipeline we first need to install the OrgFormation CLI with NPM: `npm install -g aws-organization-formation`

 We will assume that you already have a management account that will own the organization.
+If possible, use a fresh account.
+That will remove a lot of problems with existing resources.

 Please [create an Administrator user in IAM](https://docs.aws.amazon.com/mediapackage/latest/ug/setting-up-create-iam-user.html) and attach the AdministratorAccess policy.